 - Typical MOQ: 100 to 300 units per style for jersey basics; 150 to 500 for fleece and heavier knits

-- Capacity: Mid-size operation, typical run sizes from 200 to 5,000 units per style
+- Capacity: Mid-size operation, run sizes from 200 to 5,000 units per style; estimated 80,000 to 120,000 garments per month at peak

 - Best for: Small-to-mid volume brands producing jersey and fleece basics with tight color and fit tolerances.
 Strong on garment-dyed work.